Alek-ON/sypex-dumper2.0.11-for-php7.0/README.md

 Sypex Dumper 2.0.11 functioning on PHP 7.0 with functions of Mysqli extension.
 Old mysql_* replaced to mysqli_ functions.

-Changed index.php.
+Was changed index.php.
 You can replace only this file.
 Without replacing all files.

 If Sypex Dumper does not work correctly, in index.php do replace: